-The University provides a programme relating to the particular experiential learning, and field of study.

-The University will provide the general guidelines for experiential training relating to specific educational programs and assignments.
+The University provides a programme relating to the WIL, and field of study.
+The University will provide the general guidelines for WIL relating to specific educational programs and assignments.

-It is primarily the task of the University to ratify the experiential training with special reference to applicability and acceptability, when awarding a diploma.
+It is primarily the task of the University to ratify the WIL with special reference to applicability and acceptability, when awarding a diploma.

-The University supplies a list of suitable employers which could provide a student with experiential training.
+The University supplies a list of suitable employers which could provide a student with WIL.

-The Lecturer will monitor the students at least once during the training period and take part in the evaluation of experiential training in collaboration with employers and accordance to SENATE regulations.
+The Lecturer will monitor the students at least once during the training period and take part in the evaluation of WIL in collaboration with employers and accordance to SENATE regulations.

-The university will request the student to present ASSIGNMENTS and EVALUATION FORM on dates specified by the lecturer.
+The University will request the student to present ASSIGNMENTS, CRITICAL REFLECTION and EVALUATION FORMS on dates specified by the lecturer.